Is it a rumor if you leak stuff about yourself? Nelson hinting about some sort of campaign announcement.

 I was told that he probably wouldn’t enter the race for a couple of reasons.
 (He called me names after that post as well.)
 So, loving the Dem, or not running, are the only two things we’ve heard to this point.

-If Nelson is trying to let on he is doing something else, if he’s dropping information about himself and a campaign announcement, I’d call it more of a hint, or telegraphing his intentions, than a rumor, per se.
+If Nelson is trying to let on he is doing something else, if he’s dropping information about himself and a campaign announcement, I’d call it more of a hint or telegraphing his intentions than a rumor, per se.
 If he’s running, I don’t know that it would come as a shock.
 But by the same token, I don’t know that it would cause any fanfare, either.

 As I’ve noted before, Lora Hubbel has a head start on him, and likely would be splitting some of the vote for the same universe of supporters.